11 Sales Funnel Metrics That Will Help You Boost Sales

 A map showing where visitors to your landing pages tend to click most.
 This map is more useful for more complex landing pages like sales pages, rather than your garden variety opt-in page.
 It can also be helpful for your website’s home page.

-Metrics 3 to 5 aren’t as critical as the opt-in rate, but they could give you some insight into the performance or lack of performance of your landing pages and the lead magnet content you offer.
+While metrics 3 to 5 aren’t as critical as the opt-in rate, they could give you some insight into the performance or lack of performance of your landing pages and the lead magnet content you offer.

 This information will help you to find things to tweak and optimize.